wesamhamad/Brick_Breaker_Game/README.md

 I faced two problems while developing this game :

-**1-** I Create separate JFrame in order to implement gui for levels, so in main I call constructor of [LaunchPage](https://github.com/wesamhamad/Brick_Breaker_Game/blob/main/src/LaunchPage.java) class which create the SetUp frame then call the thePanel.playGame() method to start the game, but the frame of game doesn’t show the graphics, these two frames have effects each other, so I solve it by useing Thread in order to preform both at same time without effecting of each other.
+**1-** I Create separate JFrame in order to implement GUI for levels, so in main I call constructor of [LaunchPage](https://github.com/wesamhamad/Brick_Breaker_Game/blob/main/src/LaunchPage.java) class which create the SetUp frame then call the thePanel.playGame() method to start the game, but the frame of game doesn’t show the graphics, these two frames have effects each other, so I solve it by useing Thread in order to preform both at same time without effecting of each other.

 ```java
  if(e.getSource() == level1 ) {// if level1 button is clicked start the thread and generate the action